updated by Steven Hensley on 04/08/2019

 If you recently bought new clothing, shoes, or even electronic devices, then you surely came across those white packets that say “Do Not Eat”?
 Like most people, you are tempted to toss them away with the rest of the wrappings, and by doing so you actually throw away one of the best allies you could have in your fight for survival.

 The small bags, which seem stuffed with tiny salt grains, are in fact filled with silica gel – a chemical desiccant.
 This is a substance that can absorb and hold moisture.

 Due to its porous surface area, a single bead can absorb up to 40% of its mass in water.
 That is why we find them in many products that can be damaged by water.
-They are perfect for reuse and, even if toxic, the only caution you should take is to keep them out of the children’s reach as to them from swallowing it.
+They are perfect for reuse and, even if toxic, the only caution you should take is to keep them out of the children’s (so they don’t end up opening and swallowing it).

 There are many uses for silica gel beads and as a proper prepper you should know exactly how these small, white pellets will sustain your prepping efforts.

 So without further ado, let’s see the list of uses for silica gel…

 Your pantry should contain generous amounts of various seeds from vegetables and fruits alike.
 They are a great source of vitamins, and their preservation is essential for long-time survival.
 To guarantee them dry storage, place a few packs of silica gel in and around the containers where you store your seeds.

 If you are taking prescription medicine or just regular vitamins, it is crucial that you keep them dry.
 Place some silica packs in the bottle, and your problem is solved.
 This tip is especially useful if, like most people, you keep your aspirin in the bathroom cabinet.